ConfigMgr Console

 How to Configure the Asset Intelligence Inventory Classes

-Once enabled this feature allows SCCM’s hardware inventory cycle to collect additional AI details.
+Once enabled, this feature allows ConfigMgr’s hardware inventory cycle to collect additional asset intelligence details.
 To give you an idea of its scope, these details range from what software is installed (using the Asset Intelligence catalog) to what USB devices are connected to a computer.

-This feature does NOT require the Asset Intelligence Synchronization Point to be setup in order to inventory these details.
-Instead, when needed, the Asset Intelligence Inventory Classes use SCCM’s built-in Asset Intelligence catalog.
-In order to get the most up-to-date details about what software is installed on a computer, however, you should enable and configure the Asset Intelligence Synchronization Point.
+This feature does NOT require the Asset Intelligence Synchronization Point (one of the now unsupported features) to be set up in order to inventory these details.
+Instead, when needed, the Asset Intelligence Inventory Classes use ConfigMgr’s built-in Asset Intelligence catalog.

 Asset Intelligence - Edit Inventory Classes

-Configure the AI Inventory Classes by right-clicking on the Asset Intelligence node and selecting Edit Inventory Classes.
+Configure the Asset Intelligence Inventory Classes by right-clicking on the Asset Intelligence node and selecting Edit Inventory Classes

 Asset Intelligence - Enable Only